 Stir in the coconut oil and butter oil until melted.

 Put remaining ingredients in a glass blender.
-Be sure to use only liquid whey and never powdered whey whey from making cheese as it will curdle the goats milk formula.
+Be sure to use only liquid whey and never powdered whey from making cheese as it will curdle the goat milk formula.

 Add the water mixture and blend for about 3 seconds.

 Pour goats milk formula into glass baby bottles or a large glass jar and refrigerate.

 Before giving to baby, warm glass bottle in a pan of hot water or a bottle warmer (I like these).
 Never microwave baby bottles!